erichards52/Master-Project/README.md

 This script is self-explanatory.
 It downloads the arachaeal, viral and plasmid genome in the gbff format.
 It should be run in a directory where you will later convert all .gbff files into .faa files in order for Kaiju to recognise them.

 ##### gbk2faaCustom.pl
 This script is self-explanatory.
-It is able to convert both single as well as all .gbff files in a directory to a .faa file(s).
+It is able to convert both single as well as all .gbff.gz files in a directory to a .faa file(s).
 It is used before creating a custom database from custom reference sequences.

+##### testbwt.sh
+This script converts the concatenated .faa file (proteins.faa) into a bwt file (proteins.bwt) which is necessary for the creation of the fmi (proteins.fmi) file.

 **Custom Database**
-In order to create a custom database, you must first delete the .faa file, .bwt file & the .fmi file.

-If you wish to create your own custom database, merely change/add/remove the following code in HumanBacteriaRat.py before running:
+If you wish to create your own custom database, which is different to the one created during this project, merely change/add/remove the following code in HumanBacteriaRat.py before running:

 print('Downloading <$ANY> genomes'+'\n')
 download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')